UniversalRobots/Universal_Robots_Client_Library/README.md

 These logging macros will either be translated into `printf` statements or logging commands of [`console_bridge`](https://github.com/ros/console_bridge) if `console_bridge` is found on the system during the cmake run.
-In this case, the define `ROS_BUILD` will be set.When built inside a catkin workspace, logging commands are automatically translated into ROS logging commands.
+In this case, the define `ROS_BUILD` will be set.
+When built inside a catkin workspace, logging commands are automatically translated into ROS logging commands.

 Whenever you compile this library against `console_bridge`, make sure to set the logging level in